kwang30/WExchange/README.md

 # WExchange

 ### What is it?
-WExchange is a platform aimed at helping make online content-exchange easier for content-creators and consumors.
+WExchange is a platform where users can hire content creators to complete work for them.
+With WExchange, users can find and request work from content creators in a secure environment, and content creators can be sure they will get proper compensation.

 ### Who is it for?
 WExchange is for everyone.
 Whether you are a content-creator looking for clients, a marketing agency looking for a free-lance graphic designer or a just someone searching for custom content, our service allows you to connect with other users and securely exchange completed works for financial compensation.